-Primary Area of Emphasis (take at least 12 hours).
+Primary Area: (12 hours minimum).
 The courses in the primary area are chosen to be an appropriate program of study within one of the ten disciplines of civil engineering: (1) construction engineering and management, (2) construction materials engineering, (3) environmental engineering, (4) geotechnical engineering, (5) structural engineering, (6) transportation engineering, (7) water resources engineering and science, (8) energy-water-environment sustainability (EWES), (9) societal risk and hazard mitigation (SRHM), and (10) sustainable and resilient infrastructure systems (SRIS).
 Pre-approved programs in each of the areas are listed in Chapter 5, Advanced Technical Programs.
 Deviations from the pre-approved programs are possible, but subject to the program review process.
 You must contact the Associate Head & Director of Undergraduate Studies or the Academic Advisor in advance of any deviations from the pre-approved programs.